jrief/django-angular/docs/angular-form-validation.rst

   </form>

 Remember to add the entry ``name="{{ form.name }}"`` to the ``form`` element.
 Use the directive ``novalidate`` to disable the browser’s native form validation.
-If you just need AngularJS built in form validation mechanisms without customized checks on the forms data, you are not even required to add an ``ng-controller`` onto a wrapping HTML element.
+If you just need AngularJS's built in form validation mechanisms without customized checks on the forms data, there is no need to add an ``ng-controller`` onto a wrapping HTML element.
 The only measure to take, is to give each form on a unique name, otherwise the AngularJS form validation code might get confused.

 Mixing NgFormValidationMixin with NgModelFormMixin